 Hammer & Nail

 The Hammer & Nail is a play off the quasi-classic Screwdriver cocktail, the latter of which consists of one part vodka and two parts grocery store carton orange juice.
-It’s pretty gross, if you have been unfortunate enough to have never tried it.
+It’s pretty gross, if you have been fortunate enough to have never tried it.
 My version, however, is light, flavor intensive and delicious.
 It can also be made with nothing more than some vodka, an orange and lime, along with a bit of sea salt.
 True, this is more than just vodka and orange juice, but it’s not all that much more.

-The key to this cocktail is taking fresh squeezed orange juice, adding ethanol to it along with a small quantity of other things so that, in the end (if made properly), will basically still tastes like delicious, fresh squeezed and vibrant orange juice.
+The key to this cocktail is taking fresh squeezed orange juice, adding ethanol to it along with a small quantity of other things so that, in the end (if made properly), it will basically still taste like delicious, fresh squeezed and vibrant orange juice.
 The key to diluting orange juice with vodka and yet still maintaining a juicy orange taste is adding a bit of lime for acid, sugar for sweetness and extracting the essential oils from grated orange peel for additional flavor concentration.
 The trick, though, is to lightly grate the orange peel and allow the essential oils to infuse the drink a la minute.
 The results can be remarkable.

 The most important part of this cocktail is the orange.
-I recommend navel oranges of a small size but heavy relative to that size, uneven color tone across the fruit ranging from deep orange at the center to green yellow at the ends, with a bright orange aroma at the navel.
+I recommend navel oranges of a small size but heavy relative to that size, uneven color tone across the skin of the fruit ranging from deep orange at the center to green yellow at the ends, with a bright orange aroma at the navel.
 Remember that subpar fruit make for subpar cocktails.

 The name is a play on the old Screwdriver cocktail, along with the saying, “If all you have is a hammer, everything starts looking like a nail.”
 The cocktail intends to show, when you have good technique, even vodka and some citrus fruit can be good cocktailing.